The Musculoskeletal (MSK) Helpline is a phone service for people experiencing symptoms of MSK disorders - such as back pain or sports injuries.

 Find self-management advice

-If they refer you to to a healthcare professional, your details are sent electronically to your local service where an appointment will be arranged for you.
+If they refer you to a physiotherapist or podiatrist, your details are sent electronically to your local service where an appointment will be arranged for you.
 You don't need to call them, they'll contact you about your appointment.

 Waiting times for appointments vary, but if you've not heard after 10 weeks contact your local service: